Table of Contents

 In addition to calcium and phosphorus, your cat requires:

 Another essential component is the amino acid known as taurine.
-This acid is crucial for normal heart muscle function, reproductive organs, and vision.
+This acid is crucial for cats for normal heart muscle function, reproductive organs, and vision.
 Your cat also needs it to produce bile salts to assist its digestion.

 However, unlike other amino acids, taurine isn’t incorporated into protein and is instead found as a free acid in body tissues.
 In most mammals, their bodies are capable of producing taurine from other amino acids found.
 Cats, on the other hand, cannot—at least not a sufficient amount.
 They need additional taurine in their diet which only comes from animal meat or supplementation.